mgg39/distributed_systems_coursework/README.md

 ## File Structure

-The project contains the following main files:
+The project contains the following folders:

+1. Main:
+This folders contains the main versions of the code used to build this task:
-1. **`upd_server.py`**: Implements the UDP lock server.
+    1.1. **`upd_server.py`**: Implements the UDP lock server.
-2. **`rpc_connection.py`**: Handles RPC connections between clients and the server.
+    1.2. **`rpc_connection.py`**: Handles RPC connections between clients and the server.
-3. **`distributed_client.py`**: Represents the client that interacts with the server to manage locks and append data to files.
+    1.3. **`distributed_client.py`**: Represents the client that interacts with the server to manage locks and append data to files.
-4. **`test_client.py`**: Contains a testing framework to simulate multiple clients attempting to acquire locks and write to files.
+    1.4. **`test_client.py`**: Contains a testing framework to simulate multiple clients attempting to acquire locks and write to files.

+2. Test_crashes: TODO: fill this
+This folders contains the test performed on the network to ensure fault tolerance:
+    2.1
+    2.2
+    2.3

 ## Implementation Details

-### Network Failure and Client/Server Crash Handling

-- **Lock Expiration**: The server uses a lease mechanism for locks, where a lock is automatically released if not renewed within a specified duration (`LOCK_LEASE_DURATION`).
-This prevents locks from being held indefinitely due to client crashes.
-- **Heartbeat Mechanism**: Clients send periodic heartbeat messages to renew their locks.
-If a client fails to send a heartbeat before the lease expires, the server automatically releases the lock.
-- **State Persistence**: The server's state is saved to a JSON file (`server_state.json`) on startup and shutdown, allowing it to recover its state after crashes.

 ### RPC Initialization and Lock Management